shenghong1123/CS221-Project/README.md

 ### Data

-The dataset is Chexpert dataset from Stanford Machine Learning Group.
+The dataset is ChexPert dataset from Stanford Machine Learning Group.
 We downloaded the smaller version and hosted it in Google Cloud Storage.
+The subset of the whole dataset is stored in `data.zip`

 Before launching any job, downloading and processing the csv file of training and validation with: